Commercial Property Negotiation and Development

 3. Concluding the Real Estate Deal Structuring

-If you are able to reach this stage of the process, then your company is likely to be bought.
+If you are able to reach this stage of the process in commercial property negotiation, then your company is likely to be bought.
 However, there is one last important step for you to go through.

 After the completion of the audit of the company (due diligence), the buyer is completely mindful of the genuine circumstance at the selling company.
 This negates the initial advantage of the sellers.
 The cost of the proper due diligence procedure is for the most part moderately high, so the buyer is more interested than ever in closing the deal.

-At the deal structuring, the buyer’s representative that assumed the part of the “good cops” leave the scene under the pretext that there are just little things left to be hashed by the lawyers.
+At the deal structuring in the commercial property negotiation process, the buyer’s representative that assumed the part of the “good cops” leave the scene under the pretext that there are just little things left to be hashed by the lawyers.
 All of a sudden, the sellers confront a totally new negotiation team that could be described as the “bad cop”.
 This is a typical psychological ploy and the sellers should not be surprised.

 We firmly suggest at this stage enlisting a skilled legal advisor with involvement in these sorts of negotiations